Emerging Leadership Program

 Each year, several alumni and friends of the ELP volunteer their time to help the program.
 There are opportunities to support educational programming and public relations, as well as other areas of the program.
 For information on how you can help, contact Program Coordinator, Jody Horntvedt.

-Learn more about opportunities to contribute to the program.
+Learn more about other opportunities to contribute to the program, including planned giving options.